boslab/fungi-barcodes/README.md

 I repeated this step 3×, vortexing and centrifuging until the samples were reasonably free of broth.

 I transferred the washed pellets to fresh tubes and centrifuged them once more without added saline.
-This removed any remaining liquid and helped prepare them for storage at --20 °C until I could perform the DNA extraction.
+This removed any remaining liquid and helped prepare them for storage at –20 °C until I could perform the DNA extraction.
 I weighed each pellet before freezing it, subtracting the 1.20g that an empty tube weighs.

-The total biomass of each sample ranged from 330--2,060 mg ± 10 mg.
+The total biomass of each sample ranged from 330–2,060 mg ± 10 mg.

 ## Extracting DNA from the mycelium pellets

-I extracted the DNA from 0.25--0.5g frozen mycelium samples using a NucleoSpin Soil purification kit.
+I extracted the DNA from 0.25–0.5g frozen mycelium samples using a NucleoSpin Soil purification kit.
-I used lysis buffer SL1 without the enhancer SX and generally followed [the BosLab protocol annotations](BosLab.v2.protocol.pdf).
+I used lysis buffer SL1 without the enhancer SX and generally followed the [BosLab protocol annotations](BosLab.v2.protocol.pdf).
 Note that I performed the SB wash and the SW2 wash twice as in the original protocol.

 I incubated 50 μL elution buffer, the recommended quantity for a medium-concentration extract, at 30 °C for 5 min.
 There's a small but significant amount of room to optimize the extraction protocol.
 The three most important deviations from the official protocol are, in my opinion,

-- cooling down the bead tubes at --20 °C after vortexing them,
+- cooling down the bead tubes at –20 °C after vortexing them,
 - centrifuging the collection tubes (green ring) somewhat longer after washing, and
 - incubating the elution buffer somewhat longer and warmer, then centrifuging it longer.